-By becoming a PADI Divemaster, you align yourself with the largest and most respected dive tribe in the world—that of PADI Professionals.
-These are PADI Divemasters and Instructors sharing a passion for diving and an active concern for the health of the world’s underwater habitats.
+By becoming a SSI Divemaster, you align yourself with the largest and most respected dive tribe in the world—that of the Professionals.
+These are Divemasters and Instructors sharing a passion for diving and an active concern for the health of the world’s underwater habitats.

 Looking for the first step in working with scuba as a career?
-Your adventure into the professional levels of recreational scuba diving begins with the PADI Divemaster program.
-Working closely with a PADI Instructor, in this program you expand your dive knowledge and hone your skills to the professional level.
-PADI Divemaster training develops your leadership abilities, qualifying you to supervise dive activities and assist instructors with student divers.
-PADI Divemaster is the prerequisite certification for both the PADI Assistant Instructor and PADI Open Water Scuba Instructor certifications.
+Your adventure into the professional levels of recreational scuba diving begins with the SSI Divemaster program.
+Working closely with a SSI Instructor, in this program you expand your dive knowledge and hone your skills to the professional level.
+Divemaster training develops your leadership abilities, qualifying you to supervise dive activities and assist instructors with student divers.
+Divemaster is the prerequisite certification for both the SSI Assistant Instructor and SSI Instructor certifications.

 What You Learn